-Program faculty are experts in their disciplines and skilled in transdisciplinary thinking and research.
-Drawn from across the University, they are dedicated to working with students to explore the wicked global challenges of our time.
+Program faculty are experts in their disciplines and skilled in transdisciplinary thinking, research and practice.
+Drawn from across the entire University, they are dedicated to working with students to explore the wicked global challenges of our time.
 See the Faculty section for more details.

 Admission to the Global Environments + Sustainability program is selective.
 See the Requirements section for more details and the Admissions section for the online application portal.
 Students in the Class of 2020 (current second-years) must submit their applications by late February or early March 2018.
 See this link for more information on the associated Minor in Global Sustainability: www.globalsustainability.virginia.edu